TritonVM/triton-vm/specification/arithmetization.md

 **Relations to Other Tables**

-1. A Permutation Argument establishes that whenever the [processor](#processor-table) executes an `xlix` instruction, the values of auxiliary registers correspond to some row in the Hash Table with index 0 mod 8 and the values of the auxiliary registers in the next cycle correspond to the values of the Hash Table 7 rows layer.
+1. A Permutation Argument establishes that whenever the [processor](#processor-table) executes a `hash` instruction, the values of the stack's 12 top-most registers correspond to some row in the Hash Table with index 0 mod 8 and that the values of the stack's 6 top-most elements in the next cycle correspond to the first six values of the Hash Table's row with index 7 mod 8.

 ### Uint32 Operations Table